Straw Dogs (2011 film)

-Straw Dogs is a 2011 American action thriller film directed, produced, and written by Rod Lurie.
-It is a remake of Sam Peckinpah's 1971 film Straw Dogs, itself based on the Gordon Williams novel The Siege of Trencher's Farm.
-It stars James Marsden and Kate Bosworth.
+Straw Dogs is a 2011 American Southern Gothic psychological thriller film written, produced and directed by Rod Lurie, and starring James Marsden, Kate Bosworth, and Alexander Skarsgård.
+It is a remake of Sam Peckinpah's 1971 film, itself based on the Gordon Williams novel The Siege of Trencher's Farm.
+The film relocates the story's setting from Cornwall to rural Mississippi.

+The film was released by Sony Pictures Releasing on September 16, 2011.
+It was a commercial disappointment and received mixed-to-negative reviews, with many reviewers comparing it critically to its source material.

 Plot

-Scriptwriter David Sumner and his wife Amy, an actress, relocate to rural Mississippi where Amy grew up.
+Scriptwriter David Sumner and his wife Amy, an actress, relocate to the rural small of Blackwater in Marshall County, Mississippi, where Amy grew up.
 They are going to live in the house of Amy's recently deceased father to allow David to finish a script.

 While in town one afternoon, David meets Amy's ex-boyfriend Charlie and his three friends, Norman, Chris, and Bic.
 David is intimidated by the men, but they have already been hired to fix the roof of the barn on Amy's property.
 He also meets Tom Heddon, an alcoholic former high school football coach whose 15-year-old cheerleader daughter Janice is in love with a local man with an intellectual disability, Jeremy Niles.
 Heddon often bullies Jeremy and believes that he is stalking his daughter.

 Charlie and his friends arrive early the next morning to work on the roof.
 They taunt David, which later escalates into harassment.
 They also make crude remarks toward Amy and play loud music to distract David while he writes.
 They often leave early when they want to go hunting, which concerns David because it is taking them a significant amount of time to finish the roof.
 Amy begins to resent David for not standing up to the men.

 One Sunday after church, Heddon attacks Jeremy for talking to Janice, and Amy comes to his defense, but David warns her to not get involved.
 Later that night back at home, David discovers their cat strangled and hung up in the bedroom closet.
 Amy is positive that Charlie and his friends are to blame as they disappeared from the church barbeque for a few hours earlier, but David is hesitant to confront them.
 When he does finally question them, the men deny everything.